-Once you’ve paid off a debt, you can “snowball” it – that is, direct all the money you were paying on the first debt to the next obligation on your hit list.
-Again, you’ll make minimum payments on all the others in order to focus on paying one off quickly.
+Once you’ve paid off a debt, you can “snowball” it — that is, direct all the money you had been paying each month on that debt to the next obligation on your hit list.
+Again, make minimum payments on all the other debts while you focus on paying off one debt quickly.

 Don’t just kill these debts, though.
 Write their obituaries.
-Certified financial planner Kimberly Foss suggests posting reminders of paid-off debts where you’ll see them – the bathroom mirror, say, or on the fridge.
+Certified financial planner Kimberly Foss suggests posting reminders of paid-off debts where you’ll see them — such as the bathroom mirror or on the fridge.

 Highlighting the zero balance with yellow or pink marker drives home the point: “I have paid down X dollars — look how much closer I am to my goal!”

 “That gives you momentum,” says Foss, founder and president of Empyrion Wealth Management in Roseville, California.

-Foss also suggests that holders of rewards credit cards apply those reward points toward their balances, versus trading them in for gift cards or airline tickets.
+Foss also suggests that holders of rewards credit cards apply those reward points toward their balances, instead of trading them in for gift cards or airline tickets.

 Keep your eyes on the prize